 Conclusion

-In this contribution, how to perform BDOF and GBI have been investigated, when WP is applied.
+In this contribution, how to perform BDOF and GBI have beenproposed, when WP is applied.
 As experimental results, to improve coding efficiency has been confirmed.
 We would like to recommend that WP and those methods should be adopted in the next VVC WD and VTM software.

 References